jenkins-x/jx-docs/content/en/docs/v3/getting-started/on-premise.md

 ---
 title: Getting Started With On Premise
 linktitle: Getting Started On Premise
-description: Getting started with Jenkins X, helm 3 and kustomize on vanilla Kubernetes
+description: Getting started with Jenkins X and helm 3 on vanilla Kubernetes
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2020-02-21